Scouting and Guiding in the Czech Republic: International Scouting units in the Czech Republic

 In May 2014, British Scouting Overseas established a Scout Group in Prague, 1st Prague (Czech Republic) Scout Group.
 The group is an English-speaking international Scout Group, it provides Scouting to young people from many nationalities in Prague the capital city of The Czech Republic.
-In January 2022 it had 175 members.
-Sections in the group are Beavers Scouts (6 to 8 years) on Thursdays, Cub Scouts (8 to 10.5 years) on Tuesdays and Thursday, Scouts 10.5 to 14 years and Explorer Scouts (14 to 18 years) on Tuesday.
+In January 2024 it had 180 youth members.
+Sections in the group are Squirrels (4 to 6 years) on Wednesdays, Beavers Scouts (6 to 8 years) on Thursdays, Cub Scouts (8 to 10.5 years) on Tuesdays and Thursdays, Scouts (10.5 to 14 years) on Tuesdays and Wednesdays and Explorer Scouts (14 to 18 years) on Mondays.
 Its scarf colours are yellow, red, white and blue (the Prague flag, Czech Flag and UK Flag Colours).
+In 2024 the group moved to a new Scout centre in the centre of Prague The Gilwell Centre where all of its sections now meet.